 On the day

 So I arrived at my appointment and explained this all to the nurse and she was lovely about it.
 She told me a similar thing happened to her and that she would naturally be gentle and swift and use plenty of lube.

 The most awkward part really is the getting undressed bit.
 Both my kids are summer babies so all my late pregnancy speculum exams have been easy, I was wearing a dress!
-This time I had to try not to get tangled in my own skinny jeans.
+This time I was trying not to get tangled in my own skinny jeans.
 The rest is all pretty straightforward.

-Incidentally, the nurse told me that it was likely that I would require reconstructive surgery if my scarring hadn’t softened after 6 months, so if you like a good TMI post then watch this space, I’ll tell you all about it!
+Incidentally, the nurse told me that it was likely that I would require reconstructive surgery if my scarring hadn’t softened after 6 months.
+If you like a good TMI post then watch this space, I’ll tell you all about it!

 The results for my test came back normal for anyone wondering.
 I am so thankful that I was able to have such an important test and relieved to have good results.